MCZbase/DataShot_DesktopApp/README.md

 records (using the template record editor in this application (Configuration/Edit Templates on the main menu) from those test images.

+## Design assumptions

+Some of the key design assumptions of DataShot are:

+Images conform to a small set of pre-defined templates.

+Each image is of a single cataloged item.

+Each image contains a barcode containing the catalog number of the specimen in the image.

+Catalog numbers barcodes follow a known pattern (e.g. [MCZ-ENT00061419](http://mczbase.mcz.harvard.edu/MediaSet.cfm?media_id=38974).

+Each image contains a barcode containing the current identification as structured data in a known configuration produced by the PreCapture application.

+Images are stored on a file server, at an unchanging location below some base point in the directory path.

+The mapping of the base location of the directory path for images will vary amongst workstations and any instance of the DataShot web application.

+The images are produced with a camera on a light stand above one or a small set of jigs, each of which conforms to a particular defined template.

 ## Configuration

 To configure the application, see Configuration/Properties on the main menu